-Note 2: Graphics shown in this manual are for reference only.
-They may or may not look the same as the components installed in your system.
+Note: All graphics, drawings and pictures shown in this manual are for illustration only.
+The components that came with your machine may or may not look exactly the same as those shown in this manual.

 2-5 Installing and Removing the Memory Modules